EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 Terminology for constrained environments, such as "constrained device", "constrained-node network", is defined in {{RFC7228}}.

-Terminology for protection and processing of CoAP messages through OSCOAP, such as "Security Context", "Base Key", "Transaction Identifier", is defined in {{I-D.ietf-core-object-security}}.
+Terminology for protection and processing of CoAP messages through OSCOAP, such as "Security Context", "Master Secret", "Master Salt", is defined in {{I-D.ietf-core-object-security}}.

 This document refers also to the following terminology.